tivrama/tivrama.github.io/_posts/2016-05-27-welcome-to-jekyll.markdown

 [  [  ['hello', 'world'], ['foo', 'bar'] ], [ [  ] ], [  ['good', 'night']  ]  ]
 1  2  3[0]      [1]       3[0]    [1]       2 3       2  3[0]     [1]

-  [0]                     [1]              [2]            [3]
+  [0]hashed index                          [1]       [2]

 {% endhighlight %}

 1. The entire hash table as an array.
 2. Bucket which holds a tuple containing input data.
 A bucket can have more than one tuple if a collision occurs.
+Note: an example of a collision at the fitst hash index with two tuples in one bucket.
-3. Tuple that hold the actual key value pairs.
+3. Tuple that holds the actual key value pairs.

 ---